atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 ### Aggregation-before-transformation

-% Let us try to understand these
-%two methods using counties (ADM2) as our higher administrative level:
+Let us try to understand these two methods using counties (ADM2) as our higher administrative level:

 When an economic process is occurring at the regional level, we need to first aggregate weather variable to that level before transforming